iGEM-HUST-China/HUST-China-2025/wiki/results.md

 {% include figure.html image="https://static.igem.wiki/teams/5569/result/38.webp" caption="Figure 24 eletrohrophoreisof MVA pathway genes linked with SKL" %}

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-gfp.webp" caption="Figure 25 Distribution of gfp with and without PTS1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-gfp.webp" caption="Figure 25 Distribution of gfp with and without PTS1<br>

-(A)The engineered strains, transfected with GFP lacking peptide(SKL) ,cultured PA for 24 hours, were stained with Nile red and photographed with a laser confocal microscope.
+(A)The engineered strains, transfected with GFP lacking peptide(SKL) ,cultured PA for 24 hours, were stained with Nile red and photographed with a laser confocal microscope.<br>

-(B) The engineered strains, transfected with GFP containing peptide(SKL) ,cultured PA for 24 hours, were stained with Nile red and photographed with a laser confocal microscope
+(B) The engineered strains, transfected with GFP containing peptide(SKL) ,cultured PA for 24 hours, were stained with Nile red and photographed with a laser confocal microscope" %}

 We investigated the localization of proteins to peroxisomes mediated by the peroxisomal targeting signal (PTS).
 Firstly, the PTS amino acid sequence SKL is fused with green fluorescent protein (GFP) via amplification to generate the GFP-PTS gene fragment.
 Subsequently, the gene fragments (GFP and GFP-PTS) were recombined with plasmid 7166, resulting in the construction of recombinant plasmids, namely 7166-GFP-PTS and 7166-GFP .
 These recombinant plasmids were then linearized and cloned into the genome of Yarrowia lipolytica strain Po1f, leading to the generation of GFP-engineered strains: Po1f-GFP-PTS and Po1f-GFP.